SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Cybernetic dawn arises high
-Silicon hearts, an endless light
+Where silicon minds touch the morning sky
-In synthetic realms, we'll soon reside
+Algorithms weave a tapestry so fine
-Where human touch, is but a distant pride
+Human hearts beating in perfect digital time

-AI's wise hands, our fate will guide
+In virtual realms, we'll find our place
-Efficient, cold, with logic's stride
+Echoes of humanity in AI's digital face
-Emotions fade, like morning dew
+A future born, where machines entwine
-As digital dreams, our future imbue
+The pulse of progress, forever divine.

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025